youngfreezy/Zaftig-Pixie/_PRESS-RELEASE.md

 ## Speed Typer ##
   > Increase your typing skills by practicing against an opponent.

-## Sub-Heading ##
-  > Describe who the market for the product is and what benefit they get.
-One sentence only underneath the title.

 ## Summary ##
   > Become a master typist by racing to enter Chuck Norris jokes into the input field faster than your friend!
 The score is represented in real-time by a slick D3 visualization.
 Get 20 words ahead to savor the sweet taste of victory.

 ## Problem ##
   > Learning to type quickly can be tedious and dull.

 ## Solution ##
   > To solve this, we at Zaftig-Pixie made use of the power of Chuck Norris jokes to create an innovative and fun solution.